Missouri Sales and Use Tax

 If you are not sure if you have established nexus in Missouri, you can usually get free help by contacting the Missouri Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Missouri.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Missouri
+Special rules applying to Missouri sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.